steeply/gbot-trader/readme.md

 RSI_RANGE_BUY                       | RSI range for buy (percentage) (default: 1/30)
 BBANDS_INTERVAL                     | Time-frame (min) (default: 1)

+> If `RSI_PERIOD = 0`, then the indicator is disabled and trading occurs only on the BBANDS indicator!

 #### Strategy "One Orders"
 **When you start the strategy of "Sell One, Buy a lot" the initial state of the balance of the base currency in the pair is ignored!**